 All tropes can be overused.
 Too many Xanatos Gambits tend to make the show confusing, no matter how well written they are.
 Too many Moments Of Awesome take up room where plot could go, or make the audience pay less attention to the relatively boring plot bits, making the story more shallow.
 The Moment of Awesome is supposed to be a singular moment for a character and the Rule of Cool can make up for weak points in a story, but rarely does it work as the story.

 Just because a trope is realistic doesn't mean it's good.
 There is a reason why we have an entire category devoted to Acceptable Breaks from Reality.
-Some of the most fundamental character archetypes are usually unrealistic, simply for the matter of condensing Loads and Loads of Characters into a streamlined group that the story follows.
+Some of the most fundamental character archetypes are usually unrealistic, simply for the matter of condensing a large Ensemble Cast into a streamlined group that the story can more easily follow.
 The important thing when writing a story is that it's believable, not that it's real.
 The power of a story often comes from recognizing emotions more than the specific presentation of events.
 Reality Is Unrealistic, after all; often people are so used to tropes that it's reality they find jarring.

 Subverting tropes is not necessarily good.
 Just like tropes themselves are not bad, subversions are not automatically good, witty, original or clever.
 If a trope serves as convenient shorthand when played straight, setting up a subversion for it may just waste time and distract from the overall story.
 Sometimes, a writer may throw in nonsensical subversions in the name of making the story unpredictable and/or in the belief that subversions will make the work seem smarter.
 This belief may be why some tropers are prone to misusing the term "subversion" — see Not a Subversion.